microsoft/EasyRepro/README.md

 Microsoft Visual Studio 2015, Microsoft Visual Studio 2017, Microsoft Visual Studio 2019, Microsoft Visual Studio 2022

 ### CRM Versions
-Easy Repro supports below CRM Versions
+Easy Repro supports the latest version of Microsoft Dynamics 365 Customer Engagement.
-- Microsoft Dynamics 365 Online Version 9.1 (9.1.x) (DB 9.1.x) online
-- Microsoft Dynamics 365 Online Version 9.2 (9.2.x) (DB 9.2.x) online

 #### Selenium Webdriver & Support
 Selenium is a set of different software tools each with a different approach to supporting browser automation.
 These tools are highly flexible, allowing many options for locating and manipulating elements within a browser, and one of its key features is the support for automating multiple browser platforms.
 This package contains the .NET bindings for the newer, more concise and object-based Selenium WebDriver API, which uses native OS-level events to manipulate the browser, bypassing the JavaScript sandbox, and does not require the Selenium Server to automate the browser.